 Apply grease using either your fingertips or a toothbrush but be sure to not overdo it!
 Once you switch the machine back on, the shaft will spread the grease on its own.

 If you apply too much grease, the excess amount will work its way into the handpiece and eventually seep out between the handpiece and sheath.

 On that note, we highly recommend you apply a bit less near that area in order to avoid it completely.

 Once this is done, replace and adjust the sheath so that the key tip extends 20mm from the sheath.
 Re-tighten the setscrew in the motor connector and clean the exterior by wiping it with a cloth.

 To finish it all off, hang and run the flex shaft motor for 4-5 minutes before attaching the handpiece.
 This allows enough time for the grease to warm up, spread and then drain off.

 – When operating your power tools, be sure to never bend the flexible shaft too much on either the handpiece or the motor shaft connections.
 If the bend is too great, excessive heat and damage will occur.

 – The brushes of your motor should be replaced.
 Once they have been worn down to 7mm from their original 20mm length.

 – The ball bearings in the handpiece are permanently lubricated, so you don’t need to worry about them.

-Now that you are all clued up on how to maintain your flex shaft motor, we hope you never have trouble handling this situation ever again!
+Now you should be all clued up on how to maintain your flex shaft motor.
+We hope you never have trouble handling this situation ever again!